 What do pharaoh ants look like?

-Pharaoh ants are a small species of ant with workers growing to about 1/16th of an inch in length; queens are slightly larger in size, growing to 1/8th of an inch in length.
-Queens are also darker than the workers.
+Pharaoh ants are a small species of ant with workers growing to about 1/16 of an inch in length.
+Queens are slightly larger in size, growing to 1/8 of an inch in length.
 Pharaoh ant workers are pale red to yellow-brown; their abdomens are usually darker than the rest of the body and can have red or black markings on it.
+Queens are darker in color than the workers.

 Where are pharaoh ants found?

 Pharaoh ants are not your typical nuisance species of household ants.
 These ants are found living and nesting inside businesses and homes more than outside.
 They often invade houses, food processing facilities, grocery stores, hotels, and hospitals.
 They are of particular concern in hospitals because they have been found in patient wounds and IV bags, and have the ability to transmit a variety of dangerous bacteria as they travel.

 Inside, these ants nest in warm, humid areas near food and water sources.
 Common nesting sites include inside wall voids, behind baseboards, in furniture, under floors, and even between linens.
 They will move inside and between homes and other buildings using electrical wires and cables as their own personal highway system.

 If pharaoh ants do create a nest outside, they will do so in a shaded area or underneath piles of organic debris.

 Also, if they sense chemicals or are disturbed, they can quickly form new nests by “budding”.
 One queen, a few adults, and some pre-adults can migrate from the original colony to start a new nesting site and colony.